mroeck/Embodied-Carbon-of-European-Buildings-Database/README.md

 # License and attribution
 This data is published under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
-When using this data and/or scripts, plese cite the respective DOIs of this repository (https://doi.org/10.5281/zenodo.6671558) as well as the related project reports (https://doi.org/10.5281/zenodo.6120522 & https://doi.org/10.5281/zenodo.5895051) and share your outputs under similar conditions.
+When using this data and/or scripts, please cite the respective DOIs of this repository (https://doi.org/10.5281/zenodo.6671558) as well as the related project reports (https://doi.org/10.5281/zenodo.6120522 & https://doi.org/10.5281/zenodo.5895051) and share your outputs under similar conditions.
 Thank you.